 Adult learners draw on past experience

-When it came to training our teachers, drawing from their previous knowledge was vital as a starting point to learning anything new.
+When it came to training our teachers, drawing from their previous knowledge was vital as a starting point for learning anything new.
 Whether I was training teachers on how to effectively use the projector to incorporate digital supplements in their class or teaching them how to recreate their curriculum digitally in Google Classroom, I always started with a KWL.

-KWL is a warm up/wrap up activity where you begin the session by asking “What do you already know about [topic]?” followed by “What do you want to know about [topic]?”
-You end the session by asking “What did you learn about [topic]?”
+KWL is a warm-up/wrap-up activity where you begin the session by asking, “What do you already know about [topic]?” followed by, “What do you want to know about [topic]?”
+You end the session by asking, “What did you learn about [topic]?”
 This exercise allows learners to draw on their previous knowledge and consider how they can connect it to the new content.
 And as a trainer, it helps you understand where your learners are starting so you can effectively deliver the content and check for comprehension.

 Adult learners are goal-oriented

 Adults are often primarily focused on how what they are learning will help them reach their goals.
-I saw a great model of this principle at NTEN’s Nonprofit Technology Conference: If you go into a session and it is not what you thought it would be, you can leave and find something else, no hard feelings.
+I saw a great model of this principle at NTEN’s Nonprofit Technology Conference: If you go into a session and it is not what you thought it would be, you can leave and find something else with no hard feelings.

 Unfortunately, I initially failed at using this principle when we started using an adult learning software called Aztec.
-The software is designed to be used outside of class so I was tasked with orienting every student on the software and equipping them to use it independently.
+The software is designed to be used outside of class, so I was tasked with orienting every student on the software and equipping them to use it independently.

 I went to all the classes and showed students the website on the projector, reviewing basic digital literacy concepts and independent study skills.
-I gave everyone a handout with their username and password and said, “Okay, starting next week every student needs to get on for two hours every week.”
+I gave everyone a handout with their username and password and said, “Okay, starting next week, every student needs to get on for two hours every week.”
 A week later, less than 10% of the students had even logged in.
-No one hit the two hour goal; in fact, few students lasted more than five minutes!
+No one hit the two-hour goal; in fact, few students lasted more than five minutes!